 5. Repeat the previous two steps until no duplicates are identified.

-In addition to using the Look for Duplicates feature, you can delete duplicates by hand in Mac’s Contacts app, which is applicable if you don’t have a long contact list.
+In addition to using the Look for Duplicates feature, you can delete/merge duplicates by hand in Mac’s Contacts app, which is applicable if you don’t have a long contact list.

 1. On your Mac, open Contacts.